Corporate Social Responsibility

 Dogs For Good Christmas Jumpers

 In that time honoured tradition, which goes back all of three, maybe even four years, the RRA Team joined many of the UK’s organisations in wearing Christmas Jumpers in aid of charity.
 In 2020 our four-legged well-being officers, Bear and Margot, joined the rest of the office with their favourite jumpers and picked which charity to benefit.
-They’ve chose to support the incredible work of the Dogs for Good charity, which changes the lives of disabled people with the help of expertly trained dogs.
+They’ve chosen to support the incredible work of the Dogs for Good charity, which changes the lives of disabled people with the help of expertly trained dogs.

 The Orchard Trust Christmas Fundraiser